- ICH GCP

 Making Cognitive Behavioral Therapy for Cancer-related Fatigue Fit for Implementation in Patients With Cancer Receiving Palliative Systemic Treatment

-Cancer-related fatigue is highly prevalent in patients with cancer receiving palliative treatment and is experienced as one of the most burdensome symptoms affecting patients' daily functioning and quality of life.
-From the KWF-sponsored TIRED trial, we concluded that cognitive behavioral therapy (CBT) is effective in reducing fatigue in cancer patients with severe fatigue during palliative systemic treatment.
+Cancer-related fatigue is highly prevalent in patients receiving treatment for gliomas or palliative systemic treatment for cancer and is experienced as one of the most burdensome symptoms affecting patients' daily functioning and quality of life.
+From the KWF-sponsored TIRED trial, we concluded that cognitive behavioral therapy (CBT) is effective in reducing fatigue in cancer patients with severe fatigue during palliative systemic treatment and in glioma patients.
 However, in its current form, integration in routine medical care is difficult and scalability is a problem, as the intervention is time-intensive, requires face-to-face consults with a psychologists, and the availability of trained psychologists is limited.

 The main aims to answer are:

-- To determine the non-inferiority of inter-CBT, compared to a benchmark study where CBT was provided by psychologists in its effect on reduction in cancer-related fatigue.
+- To determine the non-inferiority of CBT primarily led by nurese, compared with benchmark studies in which CBT was provided by psychologists, in its effect on reduction in cancer-related fatigue

-- To adapt CBT delivery to the needs of patients treated with palliative intent (interdisciplinary web-based CBT for cancer-related fatigue.
+- To adapt CBT delivery to the needs of patients treated with palliative intent and glioma (interdisciplinary web-based CBT for cancer-related fatigue.

 - To investigate its feasibility by evaluating the practical workability, acceptability, and burden for patients and health care providers.